remix-run/remix/.changeset/polite-garlics-invite.md

 "@remix-run/server-runtime": patch
 ---

-Added `this: void` to functions in the `SessionStorage` and `SessionIdStorageStrategy` interfaces so destructuring is correctly part of the contract.
+Expose methods in the `SessionStorage` interface as arrow functions so destructuring is correctly part of the contract.